Effective leaders actively work to break the glass ceiling.

-Effective leaders work hard to avoid common pitfalls, such as favoritism; letting direct reports get too close, and lead a direct report to believe they are favored.
+Effective leaders work hard to avoid common pitfalls, such as favoritism, letting direct reports get too close, and leading a direct report to believe they are favored.

 Brad learns of a VP position to open up in the near future, and Brad’s Executive VP wants to promote one of Brad’s managers to the position.
 Brad’s first thoughts are about Gary, whom he’s known for many years, and Brad knows Gary’s abilities and strong work ethic very well.

 Brad prefers Gary and would feel more comfortable being Gary’s peer.
 But Brad is no rookie VP, either.
 He realizes that he cannot let his personal preferences dictate whom he sponsors.

 He must choose who he sponsors without bias, and his decision should be in the best interest of the company.